Do you need to present a demonstration lesson plan as part of the teaching interview process? Does it give you the interviewing jitters?

 In these hard times of layoffs and budget cuts, the competition for excellent teaching jobs is fierce; to stand out from the competition, you need to have something extra to propel you forward.

-The hiring committee would like to observe your teaching style and the value you can bring to the classroom.
+The hiring committee would like to observe your teaching style and its value to the classroom.
 The panel would like you to back the claims you made when writing your teacher resume with action in the form of a demo lesson plan.

 The Benefits of Preparing and Performing a Demonstration Lesson PlanDo you need to present a demonstration lesson as part of the teaching interview?
 Click To Tweet